 - 1 Tablespoon Dijon mustard

-- ½ Tablespoon finely chopped onion or shallot
+- ½ Tablespoon finely diced onion or shallot

 - Salt & pepper to taste

-- Preheat oven to 400° F. Prepare a baking sheet with parchment paper or by spraying with nonstick spray or lightly brushing with oil.
+- Preheat oven to 400°F. Prepare a baking sheet with parchment paper, nonstick spray, or a light brush of oil.

 - Place salmon skin side down on the baking sheet.
 Sprinkle with salt and pepper.

-- In a small bowl, whisk together yogurt, dill, Dijon mustard, and onion (or shallot).
+- In a small bowl, whisk together yogurt, dill, Dijon, and onion or shallot.
 Add salt and pepper to taste.

 - Spread sauce over salmon (you might have extra depending on amount of salmon).
-Bake ~10 minutes per inch of thickness or until salmon flakes easily when tested with a fork.
+Bake ~10 minutes per inch of thickness or until salmon flakes easily when tested with a fork or internal temperature reaches 145ºF.
 Enjoy!